Site Overlay

 • It provides a unique window of detection covering months, rather than days that urine or oral fluid analysis can show.
 A month by month analysis is useful in profiling a pattern of drug use.

-• Results and Expert Reports for psychoactive substances can be issued in 6 working days or less of receiving the hair sample.
+• Results and expert reports for psychoactive substances can be issued in 6 working days or less of receiving the hair sample.

 • Results are legally defensible and are accepted in every UK family court.

-To find out more about testing for ‘Monkey Dust’ or to book your sample collection appointment call 029 2048 4141 or email [email protected].
+To find out more about testing for ‘monkey dust’ or to book your sample collection appointment call 029 2048 4141 or email [email protected].

 Published 22/08/18 – All information correct at time of publication